 \subsection{Air-based Maritime Communications}

 The Internet.org project was launched by Facebook in 2013, aiming to provide free Internet access for users in remote areas, including marine users.
 The project utilizes UAVs at altitudes of 55--82 km to serve as aerial BSs and form a network via laser communications.
-Until now, Facebook has teamed up with a set of mobile operators and handset manufactures, and has found a number of sites for deploying UAVs to cover impoverished areas in Latin America, Asia and Africa \cite{p205}.
+Until now, Facebook has teamed up with a set of mobile operators and handset manufactures and has found a number of sites for deploying UAVs to cover impoverished areas in Latin America, Asia and Africa \cite{p205}.

 The Loon project was initiated by Google in 2013, aiming to provide Internet access for users in the countryside and remote areas.
 The project uses super-pressure balloons at an altitude of 20 km to build a communication network.
-The network operates at the 2.4/5.8 GHz band, and can provide communication services of 10 Mbps.
-Although the project has not entered the commercial stage, it has provided emergency communication services for several areas suffering form natural disasters \cite{p206}.
+The network operates at the 2.4/5.8 GHz band and can provide communication services of 10 Mbps.
+Although the project is not commercial yet, it has provided emergency communication services for several areas suffering from natural disasters \cite{p206}.

 The BLUECOM+ project also uses tethered balloons as routers to extend land-based communications to remote ocean areas.
-It exploits TV white spaces for long-range wireless communications, and uses multi-hop relaying techniques to extend the coverage.
-Simulation results have shown that the BLUECOM+ solution can cover the ocean areas up to 150 km from shore, providing broadband communication services of 3 Mbps \cite{p201}--\cite{p2003}.
+It exploits the TV white spaces for long-range wireless communications and uses multi-hop relaying techniques to extend the coverage.
+Simulation results have shown that the BLUECOM+ solution can cover the ocean areas up to 150 km from shore, providing broadband communication services at 3 Mbps \cite{p201}\cite{p2003}.

-In general, the air-based MCNs can cover a wider area than the vessel-based MCNs, as the BSs are lifted high above the ocean surface.
-On the other hand, aerial BSs, such as UAVs and balloons, are easily damaged by the severe weather.
-The air-based MCNs can provide remote users with high-rate and low-reliability communication services.
+In general, the air-based MCNs can cover a wider area than the vessel-based MCNs, as the BSs are high above the ocean surface.
+They can provide remote users with high-rate and low-reliability communication services.
+On the other hand, aerial BSs, such as UAVs and balloons, are easily damaged by severe weather.